NorwegianVeterinaryInstitute/ALPPACA/README.md

-# PhyloFlow
+# ALPPACA
-Nextflow pipeline for phylogenetic analysis.
+A tool for prokaryotic phylogeny and clustering analysis

 ## Disclaimer
 This pipeline is currently under development.
 Contact Håkon Kaspersen for more information.